syncfusion-content/winui-docs/winui/Color-Palette/Select-Theme-Colors.md

 documentation: ug
 ---

-# Select theme color in SfColorPalette
+# Select theme color in ColorPalette (SfColorPalette)

-This section explains the different types of theme colors available in the `SfColorPalette` and  how to choose the colors and its panel customizations.
+This section explains the different types of theme colors available in the [ColorPalette](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.SfColorPalette.html) and  how to choose the colors and its panel customizations.

 ## Select a color from built-in theme colors

-You can select a various theme colors by setting the value to the `ActivePalette` property.
+You can select a various theme colors by setting the value to the [ActivePalette](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.SfColorPalette.html#Syncfusion_UI_Xaml_Editors_SfColorPalette_ActivePalette) property.
 Based on the `ActivePalette` value, the respective base theme color items are displayed with its variants.
 The default value of `ActivePalette` property is `Office`.

 {% tabs %}
 {% highlight xaml %}

 <syncfusion:SfColorPalette ActivePalette="Yellow"
-                           Name="sfColorPalette" />
+                           Name="ColorPalette" />

 {% endhighlight %}
 {% highlight C# %}

-sfColorPalette.ActivePalette = ColorPaletteNames.Yellow;
+ColorPalette.ActivePalette = ColorPaletteNames.Yellow;

 {% endhighlight %}
 {% endtabs %}